Arbaj-Wadagera-BMSCE/Track-My-Expenses/README.md

-# Track-My-Expenses
+# Track-My-Spends Check_out_here    https://track-my-expenses-13z.web.app/
-**Track My Expenses**: A modern, full-featured web application designed to help users manage their personal finances with ease.
+Track My Expenses: A modern, full-featured web application designed to help users manage their personal finances with ease.
 Built with vanilla JavaScript and powered by Google Firebase, this single-page application provides a seamless and responsive user experience for tracking expenses, setting budgets, and gaining financial insights.
 The integration of the Gemini API offers users personalized financial advice based on their spending habits.

-Key Features
-Secure User Authentication: Full authentication system including user sign-up, login, logout, and password reset functionality, all handled securely by Firebase Authentication.
+Key Features Secure User Authentication: Full authentication system including user sign-up, login, logout, and password reset functionality, all handled securely by Firebase Authentication.

 Comprehensive Expense Tracking: Users can add, delete, and view expenses.
 The interface allows for easy filtering of expenses by month and year, ensuring historical data is always accessible.